Prisoner of War / ‘Kriegsgefangenenlager’ Notgeld

 The above note was issued for the Officer P.O.W. camp at Torgau.
 In this set there are different valued notes, each with a different vertical or horizontal bar.
 Up to and including the 1m note, the coloured bar is vertical; greater than 1m, the bar is horizontal.

 Another POW note is shown below, this time from the Wildemann Officer prisoner-of-war camp, which was located near Hannover.
 It catalogues as ‘Wildemann.15’ in Tieste’s new hardback POW catalogue, with a catalogue value of 25 euros in uncirculated condition.
 The back of the note is plain. there is no watermark in the paper and this note has no stamp mark.
 Some issues from the POW camp were issued on linen and their values are around 250 euros each in uncirculated condition!

 Some KGL / POW pieces are like stamps with the name of the camp stamped across them.
 These are very small in size and quite varied.

 The following scan shows 4 POW notes issued on a waxed linen material.
 The 1m piece, unusually has no number.
 The 50m piece has been hole-punched cancelled.

-The Sammelllager fuer Auslaender Stargard (see set of 6 ‘serienscheine’ below) was an outright Konzentrationslager for Jews, refugees from the russian pogroms, ……..so soon after the end of The Great War.
+The Sammelllager fuer Auslaender Stargard (see set of 6 ‘serienscheine‘ below) was an outright Konzentrationslager for Jews, refugees from the russian pogroms, ……..so quite soon after the end of The Great War.
 The notes are dated 1921. occasionally you will find them with a round stampmark on them!